robertgendy7/DirectAdapter/README.md

 ![alt text](https://github.com/robertgendy7/DirectAdapter/blob/master/Screen%20Shot%202021-04-07%20at%204.54.54%20PM.png)

 ## How to use
-download the code and then import the DirectAdapter module to your project and add it to the dependancies of your desired module in the project structure.
+download the code then import the DirectAdapter module to your project and add it to the dependancies of your desired module in the project structure.

 ### pros: